-Kim Petersen is a USA Today Bestselling Author, author of The Ascended Angels Chronicles, and co-author of the Stone the Crows series.
+Kim Petersen is a USA Today Bestselling author of the new (and upcoming) Blood Legends series, The Ascended Angels Chronicles, and co-author of the Stone the Crows series.
 Her debut novel, Millie’s Angel received a gold award in the 2017 Dan Poynter’s Global eBook Awards.

 Kim is a regular contributor for Medium publications like, P.S.
 I Love You, The Ascent and Curiosity Never Killed the Writer, to name a few.
 Her articles are frequently curated by the Medium editorial team.

 I love empty beaches, summer storms, the sound of the ocean, big shady trees, music, dancing while cleaning the house and pushing myself out of my comfort zone.
 I love dark humour, smart sarcasm and people that don’t take themselves (or me) too seriously.
 Luckily, Aussies are blessed with a “she’ll be right” attitude, otherwise, I might find myself in a spot of trouble more often than I’d like.

 I LOVE open-minded people, struggle to tolerate bogans, and I don’t apologise for driving you crazy 😉

 Kim talks to Kelton Reid from The Writer Files Podcast (the best podcast host ever!)

 “With how our lifestyles are, and the technology, we seem to have also become more disconnected from ourselves.” – Kim Petersen

 “Her latest is a foray into non-fiction titled Creative Writing Energy: Tools to Access Your Higher-Creative Mind – co-authored with colleague, romance writer Catherine Evans.”